LittleHaku/ReversiAI/documentation/testing.md

 ## What is being tested

 The tests for this project are in the `test_reversi.py` file.
-The tests are divided into two classes.
+These tests have been made using the `unittest` library.
+The tests are divided into two classes:

 - **TestReversiGame**: Tests the game logic, the board and the pieces.
 - **TestReversiGameAI**: Tests the AI, the heuristics and the minimax with alphabeta pruning.